-Comprehensive Loss
+Comprehensive Income (Loss)

-Comprehensive loss is composed of two components: net loss and other comprehensive loss.
-Other comprehensive loss refers to gains and losses that under U.S. GAAP are recorded as an element of stockholders' equity, but are excluded from net loss.
-The Company's other comprehensive loss includes unrealized gains and losses from available-for-sale marketable securities and foreign currency translation adjustments for the three months ended March 31, 2017 and 2016.
+Comprehensive income (loss) is composed of two components: net income (loss) and other comprehensive income (loss).
+Other comprehensive income (loss) refers to gains and losses that under U.S. GAAP are recorded as an element of stockholders' equity, but are excluded from net income (loss).
+The Company's other comprehensive income (loss) includes unrealized gains and losses from available-for-sale marketable securities and foreign currency translation adjustments for the three and nine months ended September 30, 2017 and 2016.

-Net Loss per Share Attributable to Coherus
+Net Income (Loss) per Share Attributable to Coherus

-Basic net loss per share attributable to Coherus is calculated by dividing the net loss attributable to Coherus by the weighted-average number of shares of common stock outstanding for the period, without consideration for potential dilutive common shares.
-Since the Company was in a net loss position for the periods presented, basic net loss per share attributable to Coherus is the same as diluted net loss per share attributable to Coherus as the inclusion of all potential dilutive common shares would have been anti-dilutive for those periods presented.
+Basic net income (loss) per share attributable to Coherus is calculated by dividing the net income (loss) attributable to Coherus by the weightedaverage number of shares of common stock outstanding for the period, without consideration for potential dilutive common shares.
+Diluted net income (loss) per share is computed by dividing the net income (loss) per share by the weighted average number of common shares outstanding for the period plus any dilutive potential common shares outstanding for the period determined using the treasury stock method for options to purchase common stock and using the if-converted method for the convertible notes.
+For all periods presented, except for the three months ended September 30, 2016, the Company was in a net loss position and the net loss per share attributable to Coherus is the same as diluted net loss per share attributable to Coherus as the inclusion of all potential dilutive common shares would have been anti-dilutive for those periods presented (see Note 9).